 - The area is permanently staffed during opening hours, so full assistance is available.

-- The shop/reception area is 7.84m square so due to it’s compact size all goods are displayed on shelving units fixed to the wall
+- The shop/reception area is 19m square and all goods are displayed on shelving units fixed to the wall and on a central unit.

 Grounds and Gardens